 In California, wrongful death claims must be filed within a specific time period, also known as statute of limitations.
 A wrongful death claim in California must be filed within two years of the date of the decedent's death.
 If you are bringing a wrongful death claim against a governmental agency, a "notice of claim" must be filed with the entity within 180 days of the decedent's death.

-If you have lost a loved one in a workplace accident, the experienced workplace wrongful death attorneys at Greenberg & Ruby LLP can help you better understand your legal rights and options.
+If you have lost a loved one in a workplace accident, the experienced workplace wrongful death attorneys at Greenberg and Ruby can help you better understand your legal rights and options.
 Wrongful death lawsuits can be complicated especially in work injury cases where there may be more than one defendant.
 Call us at (323) 782-0535 to schedule a no-cost consultation and case evaluation.
 We will put our knowledge, resources and experience to make sure you receive maximum compensation for your tremendous losses.